buryuk/trainingfiles/Hackathon/Problem_Statement.md

 6. Backup and restore capabilities.
 7. Documentation quality and clarity.
 8. Creativity and innovation in addressing the challenges.
-9. API and DB should be running on different nodes.
+9. API and DB should be running on different pods.

 ### Additional Information: